angiechiraz/lvtr/README.md

 ## Available Scripts

-To start the simulation, in the project directory, run:
+To start the simulation, node is required.
+If you don't already have it installed, download it at https://nodejs.org/en/ or https://nodejs.org/en/download/.
+Once it is installed, clone this repo, and in the project directory (lvtr/), run:

+### `npm install`

 ### `npm start`